 Have you ever wondered what it’s like to be a national park ranger?
 Find out for yourself by becoming a Junior Ranger!
 At Shenandoah, you can join a ranger to learn about the resources they are responsible for protecting: plants, lichens, deer, historic home sites, peregrine falcons, habitats, trees, streams, rocks, bugs, and more.

-During spring, summer and fall, park rangers conduct regularly scheduled Junior Ranger programs lasting 1.5 hours.
+During spring, summer and fall, park rangers conduct regularly scheduled Junior Ranger programs.
 You can explore an amazing area with a ranger and take part in fun hands-on activities.
 These programs are designed for children ages 7-12.
 Children must be accompanied by an adult.
-See the park ranger program schedule for specific days, times, and meeting places.
+See the ranger program schedule for specific days, times, and meeting places.

 Going on a hike or walk with a Ranger is just the beginning!
-Our Junior Ranger Activity Booklet (for ages 7-12) is loaded with fun activities that help you really get to know the park.
-Besides having lots of fun, you can earn a sticker or a Junior Ranger patch or badge.
-To get a copy of the booklet you can pick one up for free from the park at Byrd Visitor Center or Dickey Ridge Visitor Center, or download it free here.
-Then have fun completing the activities and recording your thoughts about the Ranger Programs you attend.
-If you finish five of the 15 activities, you get a sticker.
-If you do at least 12 activities and attend any two ranger-led programs, you can earn your choice of a Junior Ranger patch or badge.
+Our Junior Ranger Activity Booklet (geared toward ages 7-12) is loaded with fun activities that help you really get to know the Park.
+Besides having lots of fun, you can earn a Junior Ranger badge.
+You can pick up your free Junior Ranger booklet at Byrd Visitor Center (mile 51), Dickey Ridge Visitor Center (mile 4.6), or download the Junior Ranger booklet (pdf 2.9 mb).